Securing Construction Equipment With GPS Tracking – The Complete Guide

 - Understand the power of idle time and asset utilization analytics: Your GPS tracking system can do more than just monitor equipment.
 It can provide data on idle time and asset utilization, which allows better equipment management, potentially deterring theft.

 How Large Construction Equipment Disappears

 How does a 20-ton piece of equipment get stolen?
 Internal theft by employees is one way.
-Workers and subcontractors with access to the job site may steal to increase their income.
+Workers and subcontractors with access to the job site may steal equipment or materials.
 It’s challenging to identify culprits if the theft goes unnoticed, but a live vehicle tracking system can provide the stolen item’s current location, aiding in prosecution.

 Another way equipment disappears is through rentals.
 Renting construction equipment is common, but sometimes it isn’t returned.
 Equipment rental companies face similar challenges as libraries.
 GPS tracking can help locate rented equipment and reveal its whereabouts after the rental period ends.